nehasingh931126/Actee/README.md

 A task by Actee Team

 # Implementation
     Created a webpage
-    pages folder    :   Added the Games Module feature shared folder   :   Added the modal, games common component, game type
+        pages folder    :
+                            Games Module
+        shared folder   :
+                            components: Games Component
+                            uicomponents: modal component
+                            constants: game constants used in the application

         shared folder: can have all the shared folders that can be shared accross different parts of the application

 # Angular concepts used
     Lazy loading for Games Feature Module